 State Required Consultation.
-This Safety Element was submitted for review to several State agencies on July 15, 2021, in keeping with State law.
-The draft element was shared with the California Board of Forestry and Fire Protection, the California Department of Forestry and Fire Protection (CAL FIRE), and local fire agencies, including the Los Angeles Fire Department and LA County Fire Department.
-The draft element was additionally shared with the California Geologic Survey and California Office of Emergency Services.
-Finally the draft document was shared with the California Office of Planning and Research, and the California Department of Justice which is not required by State law but serves as a meaningful coordination exercise.
+This Safety Element is submitted for review to several State agencies, in keeping with State law.
+The draft element was shared with the State Fire Board and local fire agencies, including the Los Angeles Fire Department and LA County Fire Department.
+The draft element was additionally shared with the California Geologic Survey.
+Finally the draft document was shared with the California Office of Emergency Services, which is not required by State law but serves as a meaningful coordination exercise.
 The related Environmental Impact Report, which covers both the Safety and Housing Elements, was additionally circulated to several State and local agencies.